A Word from The Inventor

 My name is George P. Lanier and I am The Inventor.
 The name was attached to me by students and teachers when I first introduced the Chexagon Board.
 When I was asked to present Chexagon for Career Day at schools, the students would ask with excitement, "Did you invent this game!?"
 Thereafter, almost every student and many teachers referred to me as, "The Inventor".
 They were eager to play and hopefully beat, The Inventor.
 Oh yes, I have been beaten by elementary students and adults alike, but not often.

 I am always asked, "How did you come up with the idea that created the Chexagon Board?"
 I share with people that as a fifth grader I played checkers during school recess and break time.
 It was the game of choice.
 There were no video games in those days (1969).
-My daughters thinks that I lived during the Jurassic age when we had no electronic games or computers.
+My daughters thinks that I lived during the Jurassic age.
 She thinks that my friends and I played with rocks.
 Yet it was the strategic game of checkers and chess type games that helped my skills in the classroom for learning and making thought provoking choices in life.